Are you comfortable getting dirty while working with tools and heavy machinery? If yes, a career as a plumber might be perfect for you.

-Combined with the practical job experience, the more qualified you become, the more employment opportunities you will get to grow in your career and earn more money.
+Combined with practical job experience, the more qualified you become, the more employment opportunities you will get to grow in your career and earn more money.

-FAQ’s On Plumbing Jobs In Australia
+11. FAQs On Plumbing Jobs In Australia

-Follow the below steps to becoming a fully licensed plumber in New South Wales.
+Follow the below steps to becoming a fully licensed plumber in New South Wales:

-Start with an Apprenticeship
+Step 1: Start with an Apprenticeship

 After the apprenticeship, the next step is to complete a Certificate III in Plumbing certification at TAFE NSW institute.